flo-77/go2_navigation_thesis/README.md

 This work supports a Master’s thesis titled:

-**“Navigation and SLAM Design for a Quadruped Robot in Indoor Environments”**

-with a practical focus on **autonomous wall inspection** using a legged platform.
+**“Navigation and SLAM Design for a Quadruped Robot”** with a practical focus on autonomous wall inspection.

 ---